java-tips/spring-docker/README.md

 # spring-docker

-Make sure you have docker on your machine.
+Make sure you have docker, java 8 or greater and maven on your machine.

 **step 1**
 ```